An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - People in long-term care facilities

-- People who have chronic conditions such as asthma, diabetes, heart, lung or blood diseases
+- People who have long-term (chronic) conditions such as asthma, diabetes, heart, lung or blood diseases

 - People who receive long-term treatment with steroids for any condition

-- 23-valent polysaccharide vaccine (Pneumovax) for all adults over 65, children over 2 with weakened immune systems and adults ages 19-64 who smoke or have asthma.
+- 23-valent polysaccharide vaccine (Pneumovax) for all adults over 65 years, children over 2 with weakened immune systems and adults ages 19 to 64 years who smoke or have asthma.

-- 13-valent conjugate vaccine (Prevnar or PCV13) for infants and children under 5 years of age; also for adults (aged 19 and older) with certain risk factors including nonworking spleen, weakened immune system, or cochlear (inner ear) implants.
+- 13-valent conjugate vaccine (Prevnar or PCV13) for infants and children under 5 years of age; also for adults (age 19 years and older) with certain risk factors including nonworking spleen, weakened immune system, or cochlear (inner ear) implants.

-Experts are now recommending that more people, including healthy elderly people, receive the pneumococcal vaccine, particularly in light of the increase in antibiotic-resistant bacteria.
+Experts are now recommending that more people, including healthy older people, receive the pneumococcal vaccine, particularly in light of the increase in antibiotic-resistant bacteria.

 Pneumococcal Vaccine in Young Children